Table of Contents

 Savannah Hauntings in Bonaventure Cemetery

-Whether or not you believe in ghosts, the haunting stories of Bonaventure Cemetery add to its eerie charm and make it a must-visit destination for those interested in Savannah’s supernatural history.
+Whether you believe in ghosts, the haunting stories of Bonaventure Cemetery add to its eerie charm and make it a must-visit destination for those interested in Savannah’s supernatural history.
 Bonaventure Cemetery covering an expansive 160 acres on a scenic bluff overlooking the Savannah River.
 Established in 1846, the name means “good fortune” in French.
 The Bonaventure Historical Society Visitors Center is open 10:00 a.m. to 4:00 p.m. every Saturday and Sunday.

 It’s known for its picturesque setting, with winding paths, moss-draped trees, and stunning monuments.
 However, it’s also rumored to be haunted, with several stories of ghostly sightings and paranormal activity.